-Gillian Goddard, MD, was selected by third-year medical students for the annual Senior Medical Student Teaching Award. was inducted into the Robert Russell, MD Chapter of the Gold Humanism Honor Society and was also one of six Boston Medical Center residents to receive the Arnold P. Gold Foundation Humanism & Excellence in Teaching Award.
+Gordana Rasic, MD, MS, was inducted into the Robert Russell, MD Chapter of the Gold Humanism Honor Society and was also one of six Boston Medical Center residents to receive the Arnold P. Gold Foundation Humanism & Excellence in Teaching Award.
 She co-authored five publications in peer-reviewed journals and one book chapter and presented her work at the Association for Surgical Education (ASE) and New England Society for Colon and Rectal Surgeons annual conferences.
 Dr. Rasic has also committed time to advocating for diversity, equity, and inclusion (DEI) efforts in surgical residency programs.
 She served on the #HeForShe Committee of the Association of Women Surgeons (AWS), where she co-directed a national webinar series exploring challenges in diverse mentoring relationships.
-From this work,

-Scott Levin, MD, MS, was co-author of five papers, four as first author, in the Journal of Vascular Surgery and Annals of Vascular Surgery.
-He delivered three oral presentations, including a plenary talk at the Society for Vascular Surgery Annual Meeting, as well as talks at the New England Society for Vascular Surgery and Academic Surgical Congress.
-Dr. Levin matched into plastic surgery fellowship at the University of California, Davis, and he successfully passed the American Board of Surgery qualifying exam after PGY-4.
-Additionally, he received an NIH LRP renewal award for his research and was a 2022 Boston Medical Center Service Award honoree.
-Jacob Nudel, MD, matched to the Lahey Hospital and Medical Center bariatric surgery fellowship and also co-authored papers in Annals of Surgery, Shock, and Transplantation Direct.
-Gordana Rasic, MD, MS, she was first-author of a publication and was invited to serve as a panelist during a discussion of mentoring across diversity at the Association of Program Directors in Surgery (APDS) National Conference, and on a panel on allyship at the AWS Mid-Atlantic Regional Conference.
+From this work, she was first-author of a publication and was invited to serve as a panelist during a discussion of mentoring across diversity at the Association of Program Directors in Surgery (APDS) National Conference, and on a panel on allyship at the AWS Mid-Atlantic Regional Conference.
 She now serves as an ad hoc member of the APDS DEI Committee.
 She is currently leading a multi-institutional study evaluating the impact of an online curriculum on cultural diversity awareness of mentors through AWS.
 In addition, she became a member of the ASE DEI Task Force and is working on a national survey contextualizing residentfocused DEI efforts within U.S. surgery residency programs.